matrix-org/matrix-spec-proposals/proposals/2403-knock.md

       the `state_key` is the invitee.
     - f.ii is justified as one user should not be able to knock on behalf of another user.
-    - a.iii is justified as knocks should not be allowed if the knocking user has been banned from the room, has already knocked on the room, is invited to the room or if they are already in the room.
+    - f.iii is justified as knocks should not be allowed if the knocking user has been banned from the room, is invited to the room or if they are already in the room.
     - Knocks are not restricted by power level like invites are.
 The `join_rules` are already used to enforce whether someone can or cannot knock.
 However, power level rules do apply when approving or denying the knock, as discussed